BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-Once the text styles are in place and the preview refreshes, things are looking
+Once the text styles are in place and the preview refreshes, things look
 much better.

 <img src="/assets/images/compose_1/styled_user_info_row.png" alt="Styled
 user info row" class="post-image"/>

-In this post I have shown how to setup a project to use Jetpack Compose and
+In this post I setup a project using Jetpack Compose and displayed some text,
-display some text, as well as how to style the text and add some padding.
-In my
+as well as styled the text and added padding.
-next few blog posts I will look at displaying images, handling click events, as
+The next few blog posts focus on displaying images, handling click events, and
-well as dealing with state in Compose.
+dealing with state in Compose.
 Stay tuned for more!

-For more information there's a great [tutorial](https://developer.android.com/jetpack/compose/tutorial)
+For more information there is a great [tutorial](https://developer.android.com/jetpack/compose/tutorial)
 and [codelab](https://codelabs.developers.google.com/codelabs/jetpack-compose-basics)
 from Google that will walk you through some of the basics.